Zhongrui-Cao/Atmospheric_Scattering/HW2/readme.md

 something that is biased but faster?
 How would you do it?

     I think for the sake of research and physically correct rendering, it is important to have unbiased solution.
 For example I imagine differentiable rendering for volume will require unbiasness.
 However if we are just visuallizing a simulation or rendering for art, a fast but biased approximation will make sense, because we don't care about the correctness but the time and cost and artistic result.

+## Bonus

+For the bonus, I implemented heterogeneous volumes, but there is still some artifact that I did not have time to debug.
+I included the rendered image.

+I also disigned my own scene.
+I included the scene and rendering in the zip file.